-Continuous Integration (CI) is a software development approach that divides the development into smaller pieces and allowing teams to run tests frequently, detecting problems earlier and producing faster outputs.
-It increases the frequency of deployments by identifying and resolving defects early in the development cycle and encouraging closer collaboration between developers and making it a critical practice for DevOps.
+Continuous Integration (CI) is a software development approach that divides the development into smaller pieces and allows teams to run tests frequently, detecting problems earlier and produce faster outputs.

 Our Devops team observed the following structural approach to break down the issue in smaller problems.

 - Gaps in vision & strategy of CI/CD pipeline.

 - Identified gaps in overall test strategy.

 - Engaged with the client’s internal team to assess their CI and agile scrum needs.